Registration and Records Information

 HFC is pleased to offer credit(s) to our veterans based upon ACE Recommendations.
 Upon receipt of the AARTS or SMART documents containing ACE recommendations, HFC will evaluate and post the applicable credit(s).

 Transfer in to HFC

 College-level coursework from regionally accredited colleges and universities with a grade of a "C" or higher will transfer to HFC.
 Grades and GPAs do not transfer.

 Transfer to a Four-Year University

-Many students choose HFC as their starting point before transferring to a four-year college or university.
-Starting at HFC and then transferring after earning your associate degree could save you up to $40,000 in the completion of your bachelor degree!
+Get a great education while saving thousands of dollars, right here in your community.
+Starting at HFC and transferring to a 4-year college after earning your associate degree could save you up to $40,000 toward the completion of your bachelor's degree!
 Learn more about transferring.